-Follow these simple tips to perform fault domain isolation for your monitored applications.
+Follow these instructions to perform fault domain isolation for your monitored applications from tablet devices.

-Tap a row or appropriate number on the Health Summary page to access all, or only problematic, applications from a real user or synthetic test perspective.
+Tap a row or appropriate number on the Health Summary page to access all, or only problematic, applications.

 Show a list of transactions